What to do in Grand Marais

 Eating in Grand Marais

 You will need to spend extra nights in Grand Marais to try all the restaurants recommended to us.
-Our Minnesota friends suggest The Angry Trout or The Crooked Spoon.
+Our Minnesota friends suggest The Angry Trout or The Crooked Spoon food truck (which replaced the restaurant after it burned down.).
 A helpful local favors the Harbor House Grille or My Sister’s Place.
 We stumbled into the Dockside Fish Market during a rain shower and happily found a few tables and some fine chowder and sandwiches at the deli counter.
 The region’s popular brews can be sampled at Gunflint Tavern, or try the local stuff at Voyageur Brewing.

 Where to stay in Grand Marais